Haydon Pinhey

-Haydon Pinhey (born 30 July 1996) is an English professional snooker player from Devon.
+Haydon Pinhey (born 30 July 1996) is an English former professional snooker player from Devon.
 He has earned a two-year card on the World Snooker Tour starting with the 2024–25 snooker season.

 Early life

 From Plymouth, Devon.
 Pinhey attended Sir John Hunt Community Sports College and worked at the Plaza Snooker Club on the Barbican of his home town.
 Currently Pinhey works and plays for the Legends Lounge within St Budeaux.

 Career

 He made his television debut at the 2021 Snooker Shoot Out.

 2021/2022

 Pinhey played in a number of professional events during the 2021-22 World Snooker Tour season, featuring in the Championship League, the Turkish Masters, the Gibraltar Open and the Snooker Shootout.
 He reached the final round of the third qualifying school event.

 2022/2023

 In July 2022 Pinhey got the biggest win of his career when he beat world number 21 Matthew Selt to qualify for the European Masters.
 Further success came at the 2023 Snooker Shoot Out where he reached the last 64.

 At the 2023 WST Classic Pinhey secured the biggest win of his career when he beat top-ten ranked and future World Champion Luca Brecel on his way to the last 32.
 Pinhey secured a good win over Duane Jones at the 2023 Q School as he sought a place on the main tour after losing in the final round for three consecutive years of Q school between 2020 and 2022.
 Unfortunately for Pinhey, it was fourth consecutive year of being one match away from earning a tour card from Q School as he was defeated by former top-20 player Andrew Higginson.
 However, his performances were good enough to place Pinhey second in the Q School order of merit, from which top of places are taken for ranking events during the 2023-24 World Snooker Tour.